modernserf/hashtags-for-humans/docs/talk.md

 But you can only impose one hierarchy at a time; it must necessarily be compromised.
 If you want arts and technology to be top-level categories, that means that architecture and structural engineering books will be on opposite sides of the library.
 And what do you do about cross-references?

-(slide: left side is classification tree, right side is subject heading with links to branches of classification tree -- use http://www.loc.gov/rr/main/research/xrefer.html)
+(left side is classification tree, right side is subject heading with links to branches of classification tree -- use http://www.loc.gov/rr/main/research/xrefer.html)

 You create a system of categorization on top of your hierarchy, with a vocabulary of keywords to mark attributes of the item that you couldn't express in the hierarchy.
 For example, the library of congress *classifications* dictate where books are located, and the *subject headings* map topics to the different sections of the classifications hierarchy where that topic is discussed.

-*TODO: not sure this should go here*
+*(TODO: expand or cut)*
 If you've done any programming in typed object-oriented languages like Java you've probably thought a lot about hierarchies in the form of class inheritance.
 You've also probably come across situations where you just cannot make an inheritance tree make sense on its own and you've used interfaces to connect classes that are similar in function but phylogenetically unrelated.

 This indirection is a necessary inconvenience in a physical collection -- an item in that collection needs a canonical address to prevent duplication.
 But indirection is how everything works on a computer.
 We're JavaScript programmers, we don't even _get_ to choose our bits are located in memory; duplicate references are the garbage collector's problem.
 We don't need our data to be stored in a way that's easy for a human to find.
 Categories were designed to be searched by hand, or on foot; keywords are meant to be searched by computer.